 When you are a U.S. citizen acting as a green card sponsor, the nature of your relationship with the person you are sponsoring is key in determining the length of the wait.
 That's because annual limits are placed upon the number of visas given out in some categories, and demand frequently exceeds supply.

 If you are the immigrating person's “immediate relative,” then visas are immediately available, with no annual limit.
 Immediate relatives include the spouse (same-sex or opposite-sex), unmarried child under 21, or parent of a U.S. citizen.

-If you are the immigrating person's “preference relative,” meaning that you are a U.S. citizen and he or she is your child over 21, married child, or sibling, then visas are limited by year, and long waits always exist in each category.
+If you are the immigrating person's “preference relative,” meaning that you are a U.S. citizen and he or she is your child over 21, married child, or sibling, then visas are limited by year, and long waits often exist in each category.

 When you file the I-130, the date USCIS receives it becomes your family member's "priority date."
 That establishes a place on the waiting list.

 Only after your relative's priority date is "current" will he or she be able to submit the green card application.
 For more on this, see How to Determine Your Priority Date.
-That can take, on average, from ten to 24 years, depending on category.
+That can take, on average, anywhere from no time at all to 24 years, depending on category.
 (Brothers and sisters of U.S. citizens wait the longest.)

 At every step of the way, you will be dealing with a government agency that is backlogged with other applicants.
-Every step of the process can take weeks or months.
+Each step of the process can take weeks or months.
 It's even worse if you submit an incomplete application and the agency has to come back to you with a request for follow-up, or if you ask for a rescheduled interview.

 The typical processing steps you'll encounter include: